manhtai/manhtai.github.io/content/posts/domain-driven-design-in-action.md

 current service.

-## 4. Repository
+## 2. N-tier architecture

+DDD is all about making the business domain a part of your code, we've done just that using entities.
+For better unit-testing and seperation of concerns, we will organize our code using [3-tier architecture][3].

+### 2.1 Data layer

-This will be the store layer.
+This is where we store our data.
 Repositories only know about persist and retrieve entities from storage, simple as that, no business logic here.